ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 // ...
 ```

-The same configuration patterns used for the listener level configuration are applied for `authHandlers` and `scopes` attributes in service level configurations and resource level configurations.
+The same configuration patterns used for the listener-level configurations are applied for `authHandlers` and the`scopes` attributes in service-level configurations and resource-level configurations.

 ##### Implementing Custom Authentication Mechanism

-The user can implement a custom version of AuthHandler and AuthProvider with the use of object equivalency pattern as follows.
-With that, `http:Listener` can be enforced with custom authentication and authorization mechanisms.
+The user can implement a custom version of AuthHandler and AuthProvider with the use of the object-equivalency pattern as follows.
+With that, the `http:Listener` can be enforced with custom authentication and authorization mechanisms.

 ```ballerina
 public type InboundCustomAuthHandler object {